Robert Duncan (composer)

-Robert Duncan is a composer of film and television music.
+Robert Duncan (born 1971 in Toronto, Ontario) is a composer of film and television music.
 He has composed music for such TV series as Buffy the Vampire Slayer and Castle, as well as films such as Butterfly on a Wheel and Into the Blue 2: The Reef.
 He has been associated with writer/producer Shawn Ryan, composing some of his produced TV shows including The Unit, Lie to Me, Timeless and more recently S.W.A.T..
 He has received fourteen ASCAP awards.

 Early life

 Born and raised in Toronto, Ontario, Canada, Duncan was born into a family with deep musical history.
 His great-grandfather arranged music for silent films in England, and other relatives were closely affiliated with two of England's prominent composers, Ralph Vaughan Williams and Benjamin Britten.
 As a child he attended the Claude Watson School of the Performing Arts and in sixth grade he composed his first piece of music.
 At age 16 in high school, he landed his first gig scoring a promotional video for the local Board of Education.
 As an extra-curricular activity, Duncan studied the pipe organ and trumpet before later earning a bachelor's degree in music at York University.